Donald Trump: Is This the Most Dangerous Man In America?

 - has been married three times

-- has never previous held elected office (not even a city council seat) and
+- has never previously held elected office (not even a city council seat) and

-- continues to routinely engage in Twitter rants unbecoming of even the meanest middle school bully.
+- has for years engaged in Twitter rants unbecoming of even the meanest and ethically most infantile middle school bullies.

-But we knew all this, and yet here we are.
-People wanted change, and they have it.
-Now Trump, elevated as the Republican candidate and now elected President, gives life to the old adage, "Be careful what you ask for because you just might get it."
+We knew all this, and yet here we are.
+People wanted change, and now we have it.
+Elevated as the Republican candidate and now elected President, Trump gives life to the old adage, "Be careful what you ask for because you just might get it."

 I love the poorly educated.— Donald J. Trump